Compare two cars

 Verdict

 Hyundai appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers much better overall protection, which launches it ahead of the other contender.
 When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out. the Korean car still consumps less fuel, which needs to be taken into consideration.
 At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
+Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.